onliniak/coffee-cream/CONTRIBUTING.md

     - One exception - functions.php
   - All functions and variable we write in *snake_case* like
     - {prefix}{main group(optional)}{sub-group(optional)}{name}
-    - For example in depreciated https://github.com/onliniak/ocean-cream/wiki/ocean_cream_author_meta I used:
+    - For example in depreciated ocean_cream_author_meta I used:
       - ocean_cream = Prefix
       - author = main group (from author.php or author's page)
       - meta = subgroup (from WordPress's the_author_meta)